Code-Institute-Submissions/Kacper015-battleship-game_JulyResub/README.md

 # Battleship game

 Battleship game is a very simple and easy game to play.
 You have to guess ship position and try to shoot it down.
 If you shoot all of them down you win.
-In my opinion this game is aimed at anyone and at any age.
+In my opinion this game is aimed at anyone and at any age as it is very simple to understand the rules of the game.
+This game has a lot of developement to go through as this is only the beginning.

 ![Responsice Mockup](https://github.com/Kacper015/battleship-game/blob/8ed22b446181ba67514020d09d9d8fe36ef941dd/battleship_1.jpg)